 - b.
 Satisfactory completion of the Advanced Legal Writing Requirement (AWR) is also a graduation requirement.
 A student must submit a written project which a regular faculty member determines would receive a grade of B or better were it the sole basis of grading in a course for two or more credits.
-The student may submit a project: - In satisfaction of any written requirement in any course or Independent Research Project which a regular faculty member has certified as meeting to meet the Professional Responsibility requirement through courses that meet a Professional Responsibility Distributional requirement.
-As those courses are developed and approved by the Curriculum Committee, a list of those courses will be provided online at vermontlaw.edu under JD degree requirements in the academic catalog.
+The student may submit a project: - (1) In satisfaction of any written requirement in any course or Independent Research Project which a regular faculty member has certified as meeting

-7 For students who matriculated before May 2021, the required grade point average to be in good standing is 2.20.
-8 In the spring of 2014, the faculty approved a recommendation of the Curriculum Committee to also allow students
+For students who matriculated before May 2021, the required grade point average to be in good standing is 2.20.